 Stick to the Facts

-Oftentimes, we are jittery and nervous after an accident, and we especially can be upset if injuries occurred.
+Oftentimes, we are jittery and nervous after an auto accident, and we especially can be upset if injuries occurred.
 Human nature often takes over in these situations, and we often will try to explain away what happened, apologize for things that aren’t our fault or give as much information as possible—even when we don’t have that much information to give.

 Here’s why that’s bad when it comes to your personal injury claim.